 She received her BA in mathematics in 1970 and her Ph.D. in Romance Languages and Literatures in 1973, both from Harvard University, then did a postdoctoral year in Linguistics at MIT.
 She has since taught linguistics at Smith College, the University of North Carolina at Chapel Hill, Georgetown University, the University of Michigan at Ann Arbor, and Swarthmore College.
 It was at UM that she earned tenure (in 1981) and became a full professor (in 1984).
 She has held visiting positions at the University of Newcastle (England), the University of Queensland (Australia), the University of Geneva (Switzerland), Capital Normal University of Beijing (China), University of Venice at Ca' Foscari (Italy), and the University of Santa Catarina (Brazil), as well as lectured at the University of Sydney (Australia), Macquarie University (Australia), the University of the Witwatersrand (South Africa), the University of Stellenbosch (South Africa), and the St. Petersburg State University (Russia).
 She was a Leverhulme Visiting Professor at the University of Newcastle (England) in 2010.
-She was a Long Room Hub Fellow at Trinity College Dublin (Ireland) in 2012, in both her capacity as a linguist and her capacity as a fiction writer.
+She was a Long Room Hub Fellow at Trinity College Dublin (Ireland) in 2012, in both her capacity as a linguist and her capacity as a fiction writer, and again in 2022, in her capacity as a supporter of literacy among deaf children.
 She was a Fulbright Scholar at Siena School for Liberal Arts (Italy) in 2015.
 She was a Fulbright Specialist at the University of Göttingen (Germany) in 2018.
 She has been an international scholar participant in CNPQ grant to the Universidade Federal de Santa Catarina in Brazil since 2019.

 In the area of linguistics she has authored five books (one of which is translated into Korean), co-authored six (one of which is in Italian), edited one, and co-edited five, ranging from theoretical linguistics to practical matters in language structure and use, including matters of interest to deaf people.
 She has published over 100 academic articles, many in top journals in linguistics, cognitive science, and medicine.
 She has held grants and fellowships from the National Science Foundation, the National Endowment for the Humanities, the Mellon Foundation, the Sloan Foundation, and the Fulbright Program.
 She is a Fellow of the Linguistics Society of America.